MartinThoma/MartinThoma.github.io/_posts/2011-12-28-wandering-through-the-depths-of-find.md

 <a href="../images/2011/09/find-error-redirection.png"><img src="../images/2011/09/find-error-redirection.png" alt="find /home -iname &#039;Tux*&#039; 2>/dev/null" title="find /home -iname &#039;Tux*&#039; 2>/dev/null" width="500" height="100" class="alignnone size-full wp-image-2691" /></a>

 <h2>Real life example</h2>
 I am also a developer who likes to have good names for constants, database tables and variables.
 Sometimes, like today, I think it's time to change a database table a bit.
 It got a lot more rows and the old name doesn't really fit any longer.
 I used a constant for the table name in all scripts.
 This constant was SOFTWARE_USER_TABLE and should now be USER_INFO_TABLE.
-So I have to search recursively and case-sensitive in my project and replace all occurences in all strings by the new string.
+So I have to search recursively and case-sensitive in my project and replace all occurrences in all strings by the new string.
 Except for .svn-directories, of course.
 The easiest way to achieve this is via find, xargs and sed:
 {% highlight bash %}find . -path '*/.svn' -prune -o -type f -print0 | xargs -0 sed -i 's/SOFTWARE_USER_TABLE/USER_INFO_TABLE/g'{% endhighlight %}